Islamic Studies, Arabic, and Quran

 Ustatha Fathia Shalash is an Arabic, Islamic Studies, and Quran Teacher at Lexington Universal Academy.
 She was born in Kuwait, where she received her high school degree.
 She then attended Islamic community college in Jordan, majoring in Mathematics, as well as receiving a certificate in Islamic studies and Tajweed.
 After collage, she became a kindergarten teach in Palestine for two years.
 After moving to America in 1996, she worked at a weekend Islamic school for a year.
 Ustatha Fathia has four kids, all of whom have graduated from LUA.
 In 2010 she was hired as a special needs educator with FCPS.
 After completing a year, Ustatha Fathia was hired at LUA as an assistant helping teach kindergarteners.
 This is her fifth year teaching Arabic, Quran, and Islamic Studies at LUA.
 "For me LUA is my Home.
 I love Teaching children and helping them apply Islamic values in their daily lives.
 Alhamdulillah."

-Ustatha Saphia Isa joined the LUA family in 2012.
-She is a proud mother of four children.
-Two of her children are graduates of LUA.
-Saphia is a graduate of the University of Kentucky and has worked in different school systems intermittently throughout Chicago and Lexington since 1996.
-Ms. Isa has taught third grade and is currently teaching second grade.
+Ustatha Saphia Isa is the third grade teacher at Lexington Universal Academy.
+She joined the LUA family in 2012.
+Ustatha Sofia is a proud mother of four children, two of whom are graduates of LUA.
+She is a graduate of the University of Kentucky and has worked in different school systems intermittently throughout Chicago and Lexington since 1996.
+Ms. Isa taught second grade for five years and is currently in her sixth year teaching third grade.
 Being raised in Lexington, in the public school system, she has a deep appreciation for Islamic education.
 She has traveled throughout the Middle East, Africa, and Europe and enjoys sharing her worldly experiences with her students.
-She feels a great responsibility in teaching and aspires to serve as an American Muslim role model to the future Muslim ummah
+She feels a great responsibility in teaching and aspires to serve as an American-Muslim role model to the future Muslim ummah.